 3. Imagine++

-- This creates the binary archive (extension .zip) and the NSIS installer (.exe).
+- This creates the binary archive (extension .zip) in the build folder (the one you chose in the first step).

 Go to Usage and check the tests.